 I studied Human Nutrition at the University of Greenwich, London, before completing a Post Graduate Diploma in Public Health at Christ Church University, Canterbury.

-For more than three years I have worked with a London council in the school meals department, championing healthy food and variety.
+For four years I have worked with a London council in the school meals department, championing healthy food and variety.
 I deliver school assemblies and workshops, centred around positive healthy eating messages, in an effort to educate kids on how great many foods are for us, and that we should give them a go!
 I also advise how to cater for children with allergies, to ensure everyone is offered a lunch, whatever their dietary requirements.

 I love to cook and make as funky packed lunches for my two kids as I can, so they are my guinea pigs!
 They're very honest so tell me straight whether the food was any good or not!